SAP FUE Optimization: Reduce RISE License Costs

 3. Build transaction-level rules - Instead of rules that say "if user has auth object X with value Y → Advanced," create rules that say "if user has transaction T + auth object X with value Y → Advanced."

-This transforms the ruleset from a blunt authorization-only check into a context-aware classification that considers executable access.
+This turns the ruleset from a blunt authorization-only check into a context-aware classification that considers executable access.

 Example - Before (standard STAR):